 Brian is a current member of the Board of Education.
 Brian lives in New Milford with his wife Miyako and daughter Juliea.
 Brian has been a social studies teacher and special education teacher for over 10 years.
 Brian graduated from the College of Wooster with a BA, and from Mercy College with a Masters degree in education.

 Tammy McInerney - BOArd of Education

-A New Milford resident for 17 years, Tammy spent nearly 2 decades working for Western Connecticut State University, most recently as Director of Alumni Relations.
+A New Milford resident for 17 years, Tammy spent nearly two decades working for Western Connecticut State University, most recently as Director of Alumni Relations.
 She graduated from WCSU with a bachelor’s degree in English.
-Tammy has been active in the New Milford PTOs since 2007 and currently serves as the Schaghticoke Middle School PTO president.
-She was first elected to the Board of Education in 2015 and, in her tenure has served as vice chair, policy chair, Committee on Learning chair, secretary and assistant secretary.
+Tammy has been active in the New Milford PTOs since 2007 and currently serves as the Schaghticoke Middle School PTO President.
+She was first elected to the Board of Education in 2015 and, in her tenure, has served as vice chair, policy chair, Committee on Learning chair, secretary and assistant secretary.

 Gerard J. Monaghan – Planning Commission